eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

     allow for blazing fast search.
 - *CH*: [Contraction Hierarchies](https://en.wikipedia.org/wiki/Contraction_hierarchies)
 is preprocessing-based routing algorithm.
 This is very efficient when a large number of queries is expected.
-The algorithm does consider time-dependent weights.
+The algorithm does not consider time-dependent weights.
 Instead, new preprocessing can be performed for time-slices of fixed size by setting the option **--weight-period** {{DT_TIME}}.
 The preprocessing is done without restrictions on vehicle class which